 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

 Each era introduces new ideas and societal norms that evolve as people reassess their values and advocate for change.
-This applies not only to major social injustices but also to biases against certain careers, such as skilled trades.
+This applies to major social injustices and biases against specific careers, such as skilled trades.

 Today, skilled trades are recognized as essential and rewarding, reflecting a broader cultural shift that values all work and highlights the critical contributions of these roles to society.